Our Cooking Journey

 • 2 knobs of butter

-• Black Pepper
+• Black pepper

 Method

-7. Add the gnocchi to the boiling water.
+7. Bring a pan of salted water to the boil and cook the gnocchi.
 In the meantime pick the thyme from the stalks and add it to an hot pan with the butter.
-Once the butter is melted add a ladle of the starchy water from the gnocchi cooking water.
+Once the butter is melted, add a ladle of the starchy water from the gnocchi cooking water to create a sauce.

 8. At this point your gnocchi should be ready and floating on top of the water - transfer them straight into the pan and toss them well until you get a nice creamy sauce from the butter and the starchy water.